New Tone-Pearls Recording Releases

 Finalizing Master Tape

 Because the music is recorded direct to stereo, there is no need for mixing or manipulating it after the recording has been made.
 We do not want to manipulate the recordings in any way.
 We always use live recording and record entire pieces of music.
 We never create a track from separate recordings.

-We make first generation copy of the original master tapes.
-The same Nagra IVS, on which the music was originallyrecorded, served as source machine.
+We make first generation copy of the original master tape.
+The same reel-to-reel studio recorder, on which the music was originally recorded, serves as source machine.
 The target Studer A807 tape recorder was directly connected to the source machine.

 Our Hi-Res digital copy is an exact first generation digital copy of the master tape.
 In order to reduce the number of conversions and avoid any additional manipulation, we used two different digital conversions: One for CD audio and one for Hi-Res audio.
 CD audio and Hi-Res audio files were also converted to Free Lossless Audio Codec (FLAC), a file format for lossless audio data compression, in order to speed up the download.